List of Israeli cheeses

 An Israeli cheesemaker in the Galilee.

-This article is a list of Israeli cheeses.
 Cheese in Israel dates back to the Israelites who inhabited Israel in ancient times.
-In the modern era, there is a variety of cheeses in Israeli cuisine.
+In the modern era, many different cheeses are produced in Israel.

 History

 Israeli cheesemaker Shai Zelter with some wheels of his goat cheese.

 Haredi cheesemaker at the Old Safed Kadosh Dairy.

 Ancient Israelites

 The history of cheese in ancient Israel can be traced back to biblical times.
 Milk and cheese were an important part of the diet of the ancient Israelites, and cheese-making was a common practice among them.
 The process of making cheese in ancient Israel was similar to that used today.
 Milk was first heated and then a coagulant, such as rennet, was added to cause the milk to curdle.
 The curd was then separated from the whey, which was used to make other foods.
 The cheese was usually formed into balls or cylinders and then stored in a cool place to age.
 Cheese was often used as a source of protein and was eaten as a snack or added to dishes to give them flavor.

 There were several types of cheese that were popular in ancient Israel.
 One of the most well-known was called "gevinah," which was a soft, white cheese similar to feta.
 This cheese was made by adding salt and spices to the curd before it was shaped and aged.
 Another popular cheese was "marvad," which was a harder cheese that was similar to Parmesan.
 This cheese was made by pressing the curd and then aging it for several months.
 Ancient Israel was so active in cheese-making that the Jewish historian Josephus wrote that the ravine which separated Mount Moriah from Mount Zion in Jerusalem was dubbed the "Valley of the Cheese Makers" by locals.

 Cheese was also an important part of religious ceremonies in ancient Israel.
 It was often used as an offering to the gods and was also served during religious festivals and feasts.
 In the Jewish tradition, cheese is still an important part of the celebration of Shavuot, which commemorates the giving of the Torah on Mount Sinai.
 It is customary to eat dairy foods, including cheese, on this holiday.
 Cheese has been an important part of the diet and culture of the ancient Israelites for thousands of years.
 Cheese-making was a common practice, and several types of cheese were popular, including soft white cheese and hard, aged cheese.
 Cheese was also used in religious ceremonies, and it continues to play an important role in Jewish tradition today.